|

 in Scotland.
 They try to spread fear and distrust among communities

-only hatred.
-Their lies confuse the public about serious issues
+problems only hatred.
+Their lies confuse the public about serious

-immigration as a key tool to recruit members and voters.
-They have
+about immigration as a key tool to recruit members and voters.

-created confusion about immigration, refugees and asylum seekers
+They have created confusion about immigration, refugees and asylum

-and used this to highlight their hatred for Scotland’s minority
+seekers and used this to highlight their hatred for Scotland's

-ethnic communities.
-These lies have become part of the mainstream
+minority ethnic communities.
+These lies have become part of the

-and are often presented as facts in some sections of the media.
+mainstream and are often presented as facts in some sections of

 UNISON will challenge these lies and tell the truth